Charles Lindbergh: Postage stamps

 Lindbergh and the Spirit have been honored by a variety of world postage stamps over the last eight decades, including three issued by the United States.
-Less than three weeks after the flight the U.S. Post Office Department issued a 10-cent "Lindbergh Air Mail" stamp (Scott C-10) on June 11, 1927, with engraved illustrations of both the Spirit of St. Louis and a map of its route from New York to Paris.
+Less than three weeks after the flight the U.S. Post Office Department issued a 10-cent "Lindbergh Air Mail" stamp on June 11, 1927, with engraved illustrations of both the Spirit of St. Louis and a map of its route from New York to Paris.
 This was also the first U.S. stamp to bear the name of a living person.
-A half-century later, a 13-cent commemorative stamp (Scott #1710) depicting the Spirit flying low over the Atlantic Ocean was issued on May 20, 1977, the 50th anniversary of the flight from Roosevelt Field.
-On May 28, 1998, a 32¢ stamp with the legend "Lindbergh Flies Atlantic" (Scott #3184m) depicting Lindbergh and the Spirit was issued as part of the Celebrate the Century stamp sheet series.
+A 13-cent commemorative stamp depicting the Spirit over the Atlantic Ocean was issued on May 20, 1977, the 50th anniversary of the flight from Roosevelt Field.
+On May 28, 1998, a 32¢ stamp with the legend "Lindbergh Flies Atlantic" depicting Lindbergh and the Spirit was issued as part of the Celebrate the Century stamp sheet series.

 Other

-During World War II, Lindbergh was a frequent target of Dr. Seuss's first political cartoons, published in the New York magazine PM, in which Geisel criticized Lindbergh's isolationism, antisemitism, and supposed Nazi sympathies.
+During World War II, Lindbergh was a frequent target of Dr. Seuss's first political cartoons, published in the New York magazine PM, in which Seuss criticized Lindbergh's isolationism, antisemitism, and supposed Nazi sympathies.

-Lindbergh's Spirit of St. Louis is featured in the opening sequence of Star Trek: Enterprise (2001–2005), which aimed to follow the "evolution of exploration" by featuring significant designs throughout history, starting with the HMS Enterprise frigate and Montgolfière baloon, to the Wright Flyer III, Spirit of St. Louis and Bell X-1, up through the Lunar Module Eagle, Space Shuttle Enterprise, Mars rover Sojourner, and International Space Station.
+Lindbergh's Spirit of St. Louis is featured in the opening sequence of Star Trek: Enterprise (2001–2005).

 St. Louis area–based GoJet Airlines uses the callsign "Lindbergh" after Charles Lindbergh.

+The aeronautical themed Hotel Charles Lindbergh at German theme park Phantasialand was named after Lindbergh.